mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 ATmega32u4 can be easily changed to act as keyboard and/or mouse too.

 ## Short version
-- ATmega32u4 Arduino Board
+- Get ATmega32u4 Arduino Board
-- Arduino IDE
+- Install Arduino IDE
 - Install Joystick library (https://github.com/MHeironimus/ArduinoJoystickLibrary)
 - Connect joystick or gamepad to Arduino (in most situations soldering is required)
 - Open sourcecode to Arduino IDE and Select controller and edit pin-numbers (if needed)